sronilsson/simba/docs/Scenario1.md

 - `Generate RF model meta data file`: Generates a CSV file listing the hyper-parameter settings used when creating the model.
 The generated meta file can be used to create further models by importing it in the `Load Settings` menu (see above, **Step 1**).

-- `Generate Example Decision Tree`: Saves a visualization of a random decision tree in PDF and .DOT formats.
+- `Generate Example Decision Tree - graphviz`: Saves a visualization of a random decision tree in PDF and .DOT formats.
 Requires [graphviz](https://graphviz.gitlab.io/).
 For more information on this visualization, click [here](https://scikit-learn.org/stable/modules/generated/sklearn.tree.export_graphviz.html).
 For information on how to install on Windows, click [here](https://bobswift.atlassian.net/wiki/spaces/GVIZ/pages/20971549/How+to+install+Graphviz+software).
-For an example of a decision tree visualization generated through SimBA, click [here](https://github.com/sgoldenlab/simba/blob/master/images/BtWGaNP_tree.pdf). *Note:*  The trees can be very large depending on the Hyperparameter settings.
+For an example of a graphviz decision tree visualization generated through SimBA, click [here](https://github.com/sgoldenlab/simba/blob/master/images/BtWGaNP_tree.pdf). *Note:*  The trees can be very large depending on the Hyperparameter settings.
 Rather than using a dedicated PDF viewer, try opening the generated PDF by dragging it into a web browser to get a better view.

+- `Generate Fancy Example Decision Tree - dtreeviz`: Saves a nice looking visualization of a random decision tree in SVG format.
+Requires [dtreeviz](https://github.com/parrt/dtreeviz).
+For an example of a dtreeviz decision tree visualization generated through SimBA, click [here](https://github.com/sgoldenlab/simba/blob/master/images/dtreeviz_SimBA.png). *Note:* These SVG example decision trees are very large.
+To be able to view them on standard computers, SimBA limits the depth of the example tree to 3 levels.

 - `Generate Classification Report`: Saves a classification report truth table in PNG format displaying precision, recall, f1, and support values.
 For more information, click [here](http://www.scikit-yb.org/zh/latest/api/classifier/classification_report.html).
 For an example of a classification report generated through SimBA, click [here](https://github.com/sgoldenlab/simba/blob/master/images/BtWGaNP_classificationReport.png).